 Recruitment is getting more and more sophisticated as we continue to blend experience and know-how with the latest technology to source candidates better and make great placements.

 There's still one area of recruitment we're still not great at though - hiring our own new recruiters!

 Why are recruiters so bad at hiring other recruiters?

 Good recruiter hires have been notoriously hard to consistently source for a number of reasons:

-- It’s different to hiring sales – whilst selling is a part of the job, recruiters need to be able to see beyond a simple sale, and understand the importance of developing longer term relationships between themselves, clients, and candidates.
+Whilst selling is a part of an agency recruiter's job, they also need to be able to see beyond a simple sale, and understand the importance of developing longer term relationships between themselves, clients, and candidates.

-- The best recruiters often find it more by accident than by design – our own CEO, Wendy, only found herself in recruiting when she applied for an entry level IT/technology role and was invited to join the recruitment agency that sourced her instead.
+Our own Chief Fish Wendy only found herself in recruitment when she applied for an entry level IT/technology role and was invited to join the recruitment agency that sourced her instead.
 Within 5 years she was their top biller!